arahi7860/react-intro/readme.md

 > 10 minutes exercise.
 5 minutes review.

-- Break into groups of three and take a look at Facebook, Craigslist, Ebay, or a website of your choice.
+- Break into groups of three and take a look at Airbnb, Craigslist, Ebay, or a website of your choice.
 Identify the visual "components" the website is comprised of.
 Use markers to draw these out on the wall.